How Tiles Work

 . ├── example-product │ ├── metadata │ │ └── example-product.yml │ ├── migrations │ │ └── v1 │ │ ├── 201512301616_convert_14_transmogrifier_rules.js │ │ ├── 201512301631_convert_15_16_transmogrifier_rules.js │ │ └── 201611060205_example_migration.js │ └── releases │ └── example-release-18.tgz

-The entire tile directory is also a gzipped tarfile, with the
+The entire tile directory is a zip file, with the

 You can use any zip utility to create a